 Debunking the Myths of DOMS

-With the new year, comes New Year resolutions.
+With the new year come New Year resolutions.
 It’s a great time to get back into that gym habit.
-You may have changed your habits, done dry January or got back into the gym for a few super sessions on the lead up to Spring.
+You may have changed your habits, gone dry or vegan for the month, and now you're back to the gym for a few super sessions.

 However, here’s the scenario…

-...you’re eager to get back into a good orkout regime...you hit the gym hard for your first few sessions post the holiday overindulgence.
-Perhaps you push it a bit much, up your load or try a new exercise...but you’re happy with your performance, you’ve outdone yourself...you’re pumped with endorphins and you feel great!...but then… WOW!
-OW! the next day, or even two days later, you have muscle aches and pains.
-You find it difficult to get out of bed, perform your usual routines, especially when using the muscles you focussed on exercising at your overzealous workout.
+You’re eager to get back into a good workout regime... you hit the gym after the holiday-indulgence and you feel strong, so you push it quite hard and maybe try a few new exercises, you’ve outdone yourself... endorphins are flying and you feel great!...but then… WOW!
+OUCH! the next day or two later, you have muscle aches and pains.
+You find it difficult to move about, perform your usual routines, especially when using the muscles you focussed on exercising during your workouts.

-This achiness you’re accustomed to getting a few days after a gym sesh is called DOMS.
+This pain coming a few days after a gym session is called DOMS.

 So, WHAT exactly is DOMS?